-To get the most from Guangzhou, you need to know the best places to stay.
+To get the most from your trip, you need to know the best places to stay in Guangzhou.
 Here are a few of our favorite areas for those wanting to travel to Guangzhou.

 Tianhe Commercial Area is the perfect place to stay for first-time travelers!
 The area is located in downtown Guangzhou and is newly developed, with brand new skyscrapers and shopping centers!
 It’s also home to the highest concentration of shopping malls in China, which makes it perfect for those looking to do a fair amount of Guangzhou shopping.